painting

 2017 Annual Group Exhibition, Craighead Green Gallery, Dallas, TX

-2017 Palm Springs Modernism Show, with the Blue Azul Collection, Palm Springs, CA
+2017 Palm Springs Modernism, with the Blue Azul Collection, Palm Springs, CA

 2016 All That Glitters, KP Projects Chinatown, Los Angeles, CA